Charles Gayarré

-Charles-Étienne Arthur Gayarré (January 9, 1805 – February 11, 1895) was an American historian, attorney, slaveowner and politician born to a Spanish and French Creole planter family in New Orleans, Louisiana.
-He was a Confederate sympathizer and white supremacist.
+Charles-Étienne Arthur Gayarré (January 9, 1805 – February 11, 1895) was an American historian, attorney, and politician born to a Spanish and French Creole planter family in New Orleans, Louisiana.

-Within his authorship of plays, essays, and novels, Gayarré wrote histories of Louisiana and an exposé of US Army general James Wilkinson as a Spanish spy.
+Gayarré composed plays, essays, and novels.
+He also wrote histories of Louisiana and penned an exposé of U.S. Army general James Wilkinson, whom he outed as a Spanish spy in 1854.

 Family life

 The grandson of Étienne de Boré, New Orlean's first mayor who introduced cultivation of indigo and sugarcane to the area, Charles Gayarré was born at the Boré plantation, which was then outside the city limits of New Orleans.
 (It has long been incorporated into the city as Audubon Park.)
-His paternal grandfather, Don Esteban de Gayarre, arrived in the area with Spanish Governor Antonio de Ulloa after France ceded it to Spain, and had been comptroller of the province of Louisiana.
+His paternal grandfather, Don Esteban de Gayarré, arrived in the area with Spanish Governor Antonio de Ulloa after France ceded it to Spain, and had been comptroller of the province of Louisiana.
 His other maternal grandfather was the former colonial treasurer under the French and master of Destrehan Plantation, which was involved in a suppressed slave revolt when Charles was a boy.
 After studying at the College d'Orléans Gayarré began in 1826 legal studies in Philadelphia, Pennsylvania.

 On January 28, 1856, Gayarré married Sarah Anne (Shadie) Sullivan (1820–1914) in Lowndes County, Mississippi.
 In the 1860 census, he owned about a dozen slaves.
 His only child was the son of Delphine Le Maitre, a slave in his household when Gayarré was twenty-one years old.
 The child was also named Charles Gayarré and was baptized in the St. Louis Cathedral in New Orleans.